KAR Auction Services (KAR) Q3 2017 Results - Earnings Call Transcript

 Right.
 Okay, Craig, let me take that.
 First of all, when you think about TradeRev, it doubles our total addressable market.
 If you think about the number of dealer vehicles that come to physical auctions, it's about 10 million vehicles in total.
 And there's another 10 million vehicles that typically don't get to a physical auction.
 So that's really not – it's not just a case of another channel for the existing market, it's an opportunity to expand the market to a much bigger market.

 I can tell you that as I look at TradeRev, as I've seen TradeRev initially and as I've continued to see TradeRev and the product that we offer, I absolutely think this is the best product of its kind in the marketplace.
 There are a number of other companies that are trying to get into this space, and we're seeing some new entrants, but I'm confident that number one, that we have the best technology.
 I'm confident that we have the best leadership in this area.
 And I'm confident that as we look at the amount of vehicles that are being transacted on a mobile application right now, I'm confident that TradeRev is in a leadership position.
 And I really want to try and grow that leadership position as much as I can as fast as I can.

-You know I've shared with you before and I'll share with you again, that this really resonates with me, because when I take myself back to the days that I was a dealer, I often think of, if I'd have had a tool like this, and number one, how many more new cars could I've sold?
+You know I've shared with you before, and I'll share with you again, that this really resonates with me, because when I take myself back to the days that I was a dealer, I often think of, if I'd have had a tool like this, and number one, how many more new cars could I've sold?
 Because I was able to get real time information on my trade-ins and the bottom-line is how much more money could I've made as a dealer?
 And this is not a product that we really have to sell very hard.
 This is a product, once we introduce it to the dealers.
 This is a product that they're very, very interested in knowing how they get signed up on.
 It's just a question of us getting rolled out to these markets as soon as we can.

 And then the final thing, I would mention is that having a 100% of this company allows us to bundle the other car services with it.
-For example, on the TradeRev app, we can now provide AFC financing, we can provide cars or ride (27:09)transportation.
+For example, on the TradeRev app, we can now provide AFC financing, we can provide cars or ride (27:09) transportation.
 And it gives us complete control of the entire business, which I think puts us in a better position to drive it going forward.
 So I hope, I've answered your questions and if there's anything else?

 Craig R. Kennison - Robert W. Baird & Co., Inc.